Click fraud is a huge problem. Annually, it costs businesses an estimated $60 billion, and it’s growing by 50% each year.

 How to find click fraud

 Note: It’s important to have technologies like Lucky Orange’s session recordings in place now before you need to prove click fraud.
-We also suggest to 60- or 90-days for longer-term fraud detection.
+We also suggest extending your data storage to 60- or 90-days for longer-term fraud detection.

 For the most part, Google’s systems detect click fraud, so you don’t have to.
 When/if Google identifies an invalid click, it’s removed before even showing up in your Google Ads report.